conordata/myswc/README.md

 After adding a new recycle bin to the system, the second thing to do is add a new worker to be assigned to the collect operation.
 To do this, go to Worker & Contractor -> New worker, fill in all the required fields.

 Here too, each worker **must** have a unique identifier.
-As we are using the RFID module, use the RFID card that comes directly with a unique identifier, and then refer to the link https://create.arduino.cc/projecthub/Aritro/security-access-using-rfid-reader-f7c746 in order to extract the identifier from the card and use it in the system.
+At this stage, you can give an ID of your choice.

+- For the test, give **id0001**

 ## Monitoring

+At this stage, everything is in place to monitor and generate the report.
+To test if everything works well, download the Postman software which is an API (Application Programming Interface) client that allows you to send an HTTP request.
+Download here https://www.postman.com/downloads/

+Enter **localhost/myswc/controllers/newHistoric.php?idTrash=bbmp0001&level=50&weight=15** then send it with a GET method (monitoring request)

+Go in monitoring page you should see a new record.

+Enter **localhost/myswc/controllers/newHistoric.php?idTrash=bbmp0001&level=81&weight=15** then send it

+The level values should change, as well as the status (from normal to alert!)
+Go also in alert page you should see this record

+Enter **localhost/myswc/controllers/newScan.php?idTrash=bbmp0001&idWorker=id0001** then send it (collection request)

+The record should disappear from monitoring and alert page

 ## Report

+After sending the monitoring and collection requests

+Go in **Daily Report -> collected Bin**.
+You should that the bin has been collected with all the details

+Go in **Daily Report -> collection Agent**.
+You should the details on the collector agent.

+## Note

+* Regarding the Worker unique ID, as we are using the RFID module, we use the RFID card that comes directly with a unique identifier, and then refer to the link https://create.arduino.cc/projecthub/Aritro/security-access-using-rfid-reader-f7c746 in order to extract the identifier from the card and use it in the system.

+* Regarding Contractors,

 ## Made with